anusii/podnotes/README.md

 ## Install Flutter and Podnotes<a name="install"></a>

+You can run the app directly from its source yourself with a little setup.
+You could then also modify the app to suit your own needs, or to add functionality that you may like to contribute back to the community.

-Follow the Flutter Dev instructions to install flutter for your preferred platform at [Flutter Dev Getting Started](https://docs.flutter.dev/get-started/install)
+Begin with the Flutter Dev instructions to install flutter for your preferred platform at [Flutter Dev Getting Started](https://docs.flutter.dev/get-started/install)